foundation-model-stack/fms-acceleration/README.md

     2. accelerated-peft-bnb (accelerated-peft-bnb-nf4-sample-configuration.yaml) - plugins: ['accelerated-peft']
     ```

-    or alternatively search the configurations manually:
+    This is equivalent to the searching over the:
-    * [Full sample configuration list](./sample-configurations/CONTENTS.yaml) shows the `plugins` required for the configs.
+    * [Full sample configuration list](./sample-configurations/CONTENTS.yaml) that shows `plugins` required for all available configs.
     * E.g., [Accelerated GPTQ-LoRA configuration here](sample-configurations/accelerated-peft-autogptq-sample-configuration.yaml).

-3. Install the required `plugins`.
-Use `list` to view available plugins; this list updates [as more plugins get developed](#plugins).
+3. `install` plugins same as Step 2 of basic flow, noting that in addition we can use `plugins` to display all available plugins; this list updates [as more plugins get developed](#plugins).
 Recall that `configs` list the required `plugins` for the sample configurations; make sure all of them are installed.
     ```
     $ python -m fms_acceleration.cli plugins